adl/hoaf/README.md

 Supported Types of Omega-Automata
 ---------------------------------

-The HOA format supports many types of finite automata over infinite words: automata with labels on transitions or labels on states, and with wide range of acceptance conditions based on states or transitions appearing (in)finitely often in an automaton run.
-Instead of providing semantics for each supported type of omega-automata, we provide only semantics for alternating automata with labels on transitions and transition-based accepting conditions.
+The HOA format supports many types of finite automata over infinite words: automata with labels on transitions or labels on states, and with a wide range of acceptance conditions based on states or transitions appearing (in)finitely often in an automaton run.
+Instead of providing semantics for each supported type of omega-automata, we provide only semantics for the general case of alternating automata with labels on transitions and transition-based accepting conditions.
 Labels on states and state-based acceptance are formally seen as syntactic sugar (their semantics fully corresponding to the expected one).
 Automata in HOA format can have multiple initial states.

 Preliminary Notes